human-detector/human-detector/README.md

 These tests assume that `python3` is installed and that both `python3` and `pip3` both are valid commands.

-# Mobile Application Tests

-To run the mobile application tests, when in the directory `/human-detector/app/human-detector-app/`, you can run `npm test`.
-This command will both run unit tests, and behavior tests through jest and jest-cucumber.

-To run the tests, make sure to install the dependencies of the project using `npm install`.

-To run only behavior tests through jest-cucumber, you can use the command `npm run testBDD` which will run all the cucumber tests with corresponding `.feature` files.

 ### Requirements

 The below are installed when running `make install`: